 The reason why this system works so efficiently is that it is designed specifically for a limited number of models, therefore allowing it to run smoothly and consistently.

 It has been said that since the MacBook comes pre-loaded with software for video, photography, and music-making, it may be the best laptop for creative industries.

 As a virtual assistant, video-editing, podcast editing, and photo editing are skills that are in high demand and sought after by numerous clients.

 Another small obstacle is that they don’t come installed with Microsoft suite.
-This can be easily remedied by purchasing a monthly subscription for Office 365 for $6,99/month.
-Another option is to download Open Office which is a free and open productivity suite.
+This can be easily remedied by purchasing a monthly subscription for Office 365 for $6.99/month.

 You might also find yourself buying add ons as newer MacBooks do not come with internal DVD drives and with full-size USB ports.